-Arizona city, where going dark is good, sees success in sky
+Arizona city sees success keeping its night sky dark

 And businesses have fought back against regulations.
 The billboard industry, which has increasingly gone by way of electronic signs on freeways, has opposed strict regulations in Arizona such as a state-mandated buffer around main observatories and a 2012 agreement that banned electronic signs in two counties.

-Legislation introduced last year would have allowed electronic signs to be posted in those counties but ultimately failed.
+Legislation introduced last year would have allowed electronic signs to be posted in those western Arizona counties but ultimately failed.
 Advocates said electronic billboards would not harm rural areas known for dark skies because they would never go up on untraveled roads.

+Republican state Sen. Sonny Borrelli said Wednesday that he’s negotiating with opponents of last year’s proposal and may introduce it again.

 The National Park Service is studying the effect of different types of lighting that cities use, and the new images are part of that effort, said Ashley Pipkin, a regional specialist with the agency’s natural sounds and night skies division.